Senate confirms Marco Rubio as secretary of state, giving Trump the first member of his Cabinet

 During his confirmation hearing last week, Rubio warned of the consequences of America’s “unbalanced relationship” with China.
 While he echoes Trump’s anti-globalist rhetoric, Rubio is also seen as an internationalist who understands the power of U.S. involvement on the global stage.

-Rubio is likely to win bipartisan support from both Republicans and Democrats.
-He would take over for outgoing Secretary of State Antony Blinken, who has said he hopes the Trump administration continues Biden’s policies in the Middle East to end the war in Gaza and to help Ukraine counter Russian nomination.
+Rubio cultivated bipartisan support from across the aisle, both Republicans and Democrats.
+He takes over for outgoing Secretary of State Antony Blinken, who has said he hopes the Trump administration continues Biden’s policies in the Middle East to end the war in Gaza and to help Ukraine counter Russian nomination.

-The Senate is split 53-47, but the resignation of Vice President JD Vance drops the GOP majority to 52 until his successor arrives.
+The Senate is split 53-47, but the resignation of Vice President JD Vance and, soon, Rubio drops the GOP majority further until their successors arrive.
 Republicans need almost all every party member in line to overcome Democratic opposition to nominees.

 Objection from any one senator, as is expected with Hegseth and several other choices, would force the Senate into procedural steps that would drag voting later into the week.